 The approach will focus on a subset of the 25 outcomes in the COF.
 This will help ensure that our data requests are proportionate, analyses have sufficient statistical power (each additional outcome means penalising analyses to take account of increased risk of chance findings), and theoretical interpretation is sufficiently rich.
-Key criteria to guide our choices include:
+We selected the subset of indicators between December 2021 and March 2022, in consultation with ABS sites.
+The criteria used to guide our choice were: whether data to measure the outcome can be accessed by the evaluation team; whether there is an evidence gap in relation to that outcome; whether it is plausible for ABS to influence the outcome within the evaluation time horizon; whether the outcomes are considered relevant by sites to the interventions and programmes funded; and whether the chosen outcome is relevant to supporting the cost analysis under Objective 4.